Shirisha-18/ECON613/exam-02-shirisha-biyyala.md

     ##  8 AEGON USA (AEGON NV)          Nether… Aegon NV       $58,… $10,… $47,7…  2000
     ##  9 AIM Management Group          UK      AMVESCAP       $25,… $10,… $15,0…  2000
     ## 10 Air Liquide America           France  L'Air Liquide… $0    $0    $0      2000

+In this code chunk, we use the `separate_wider_delim()` function to split the `country_parent` column in the `pac_all` dataset into two new
+columns: `country` and `parent_company`, using “/” as the delimiter.
+If there are more than two parts after splitting, the extra components are merged into the `parent_company` column.
+Finally, we print the first 10 rows of the modified dataset to verify the changes.

 ### Exercise 3